Skip to content

 By default, if the consumer throws an OperationCanceledException (including TaskCanceledException), it is considered normal user behavior, and the exception is ignored.
 However, if you use HttpClient in the consumer method and configure a request timeout, you may need to handle exceptions separately and re-throw non-OperationCanceledException exceptions due to a design issue in HttpClient.
 Refer to issue #1368 for more details.

-Compensating transaction
+Compensating Transaction

 // ============= Publisher =================